ezEngine/docs/docs/runtime/world/worlds.md

 ## Components

 Components are not directly managed by a world.
 Instead, worlds manage [world modules](world-modules.md) and [component managers](component-managers.md), which in turn manage components.
-For details, see the chapter about [components (TODO)](components.md).
+For details, see the chapter about [components](components.md).

 ## World Modules